Victoria Stanway, Facets of Memory.

 THINK ABOUT THIS———-~>

-Start promoting your art exhibit now.
+Start promoting your art exhibition now.
 All you have to do this week is to take apart your art into the components, describe each one, and write some interesting text around those descriptions.
-In parts two and three of this series, I’ll talk about breaking down your self-promotion tasks and executing those tasks.
+In parts two and three of this series, I discuss breaking down your self-promotion tasks and executing those tasks.